 Go to the Extra options tab and scroll down to the Question logic group of options and click Widgets.

-Click + Add widget and start adjusting your widget.
+Click + Add widget and make the necessary adjustments.

-- The name of the widget is for your ease, it's only visible to you.
+- The name is for your ease, it's only visible to you.

-- Set up a widget text here.
-Use the rich text editor icons to change the text to bold, italics, or your company's colors and lots more... you can even include a video!
+- Set up your text here.
+Use the rich text editor icons to change the text to bold, italics, or your company's colors.
+You can also include media.

-- Show this widget... - choose when you want your widget to appear.
+- Show this widget- Choose when you want your graphs to be displayed

 - Widget options - Enter a value of the highest and the lowest value of the bar.

-- Data items - Click Variables to access the drop-down menu of the variable which you want the widget to be based on.
-There's a whole range of options - it could be the answer to a formula, question block score, custom score, or very simply an answer to a particular question!
+- Data items - Click Variables to access the drop-down menu of the variable which you want your graphs to be based on.
+There's a whole range of options - it could be the answer to a formula, question block score, custom score, or very simply an answer to a particular question.
 Just make sure the variable is a numerical value otherwise the gauge chart will not work.
 You can also name your progress bar, this label will show on the top of the bar.

-- Design options - chose the colors for your gauge widget.
+- Design options - Chose the colors for your gauge chart.
 Change the shading so that a higher score will have a different or brighter shade than the lower score.

-Tip: You can adjust the Bar and Thermometer widget to configure a gradient color.
+You can adjust the Thermometer and Bar chart to configure a gradient color.

-Add a Thermometer widget to your survey to show respondent's results in percentages or actual scores.
+Add a Thermometer graph to your survey to show respondent's results in percentages or actual scores.
 Respondents will see whether they scored towards the top of the thermometer or bottom.